Stardust Racers: Announcement and opening

-Characteristics
+Ride description

-The ride's backstory is that the Celestians, residents of Celestial Park, have learned to capture comets from the stars and ride them, which was how they traveled to different worlds before the portal system was invented.
-They are allowing visitors to race on two of these comets, Pulsar and Photon, to see which is the fastest.
+The ride's themed backstory focuses on the Celestians, residents of Celestial Park, who have learned to capture comets from the stars and ride them.
+This was how they traveled to different worlds before the portal system was invented.
+They are allowing visitors to race on two of these comets, Pulsar (Green) and Photon (Yellow), to see which is the fastest.